Vancouver begins controversial restrictions on natural gas

 All developments requiring a rezoning will become the first wave of buildings that have to comply with new standards designed to make Vancouver a zero-emissions city.
 While the city insists new energy efficiency rules designed to reduce emissions don’t outright ban natural gas, developers say the standards are so restrictive that it will be impossible to include it in any form.

-“It’s of great concern,” said Jane Campbell, the owner of CampbellCare Heating, Plumbing and Air, a 31-year-old business in the Kerrisdale neighbourhood on the city’s west side.
+“It’s of great concern,” said Jane Campbell, owner of CampbellCare Heating, Plumbing and Air, a 31-year-old business in the Kerrisdale neighbourhood on the city’s west side.
 “And I don’t think the city has a right to tell me and my clients what to cook with.”

 City staff have repeated the message for the past year that Vancouver is not “banning” natural gas, as some critics have claimed.

-Builders “will be able to use a mix of energy efficient measures along with fuel choices including renewable energy and natural gas to heat, and power stoves and fireplaces,” according to an email from city staff to the Globe and Mail this week.
+Builders “will be able to use a mix of energy-efficient measures along with fuel choices including renewable energy and natural gas to heat, and power stoves and fireplaces,” according to an e-mail from city staff to the Globe and Mail this week.

 However, developers and people in various sectors related to natural gas say the new energy-efficiency standards the city has set are so high that it will be prohibitively expensive for builders to include natural gas for anything, even cooktops.